estebanpdl/tik-spyder/README.md

   --before             Limit results to posts published before the specified date.
 Format: YYYY-MM-DD.
   --after              Limit results to posts published after the specified date.
 Format: YYYY-MM-DD.

-Optional arguments and parameters:
-  -o , --output        Specify the output directory path.
-If not provided, data is saved in a timestamped subdirectory within the './data/' directory.
-  -w , --max-workers   Specify the maximum number of threads to use for downloading TikTok videos.
-  -d, --download       Specify whether to download TikTok videos from SerpAPI response.
+Optional Apify arguments:
   --apify              Specify whether to use Apify integration.
   --oldest-post-date   Filter posts newer than the specified date.
 Format: YYYY-MM-DD.
   --newest-post-date   Filter posts older than the specified date.
 Format: YYYY-MM-DD.

+Optional arguments and parameters:
+  -o , --output        Specify the output directory path.
+If not provided, data is saved in a timestamped subdirectory within the './data/' directory.
+  -d, --download       Specify whether to download TikTok videos from SerpAPI and Apify.
+  -w , --max-workers   Specify the maximum number of threads to use for downloading TikTok videos.
+  --use-tor            Specify whether to use Tor for downloading TikTok videos.
 ```

 ### **Example Usage**